-- The Age of Pioneers: this is the age when an oppressed or rebellious people organises themselves to overthrow an existing empire because they have the will, courage, unity, experience and envy to do so.
-The people of the new power often with nothing to lose make great personal and collective sacrifices to overthrow an observably effete empire.
+The Age of Pioneers: this is the age when an oppressed or rebellious people organises themselves to overthrow an existing empire because they have the will, courage, unity, experience and envy to do so.
+The people of the new power often with nothing to lose, make great personal and collective sacrifices to overthrow an observably effete empire.
 The pioneers are mainly soldiers and military statesmen with overwhelming popularity and support among their people.

-- The Age of Conquest: in this age the new empire embarks expansionist goals to increase the number of territories under its control and its access to resources.
-To be a military power it is necessary to also be an economic power.
+The Age of Conquest: in this age, the new empire embarks expansionist goals to increase the number of territories under its control and its access to resources.
+To be a military power, it is necessary also to be an economic power.
 Lands, slaves, natural resources, skills have to be acquired from outside the empire’s home country.
 Superlative institutions of administration necessary established and fortified, at home and abroad.